MikeHopley/ftl-ships-guide/stealth-b.md

 Put the Zoltan on engines.
 They can steal power from cloaking.

 Usually start the Glaive in shields, for maximum damage.
 Sometimes it’s better to start in weapons or drones, to neutralise their offence faster.

 Against Zoltan Shields, use [exact beam placement](https://www.youtube.com/watch?v=oJ8uLSidl7o) to damage weapons.
+Zoltan sector 2 is less dangerous than you might think, because the Zoltan ships are not pirates: the Zoltan crew will force power into slot 1, so you can disable a 3-power weapons system.

 Later on, with fully-trained weapons crew, you do not need to delay firing the Glaive against enemies with cloaking: it can hit them exactly as they enter cloak.
 Practise your weapons or hacking timing against non-cloaking enemies.
 Similarly, a pre-ignited Glaive can fire immediately against cloaking enemies.